ACER calls for stronger coordination and consistency across EU electricity, gas and hydrogen planning

 What is it about?

-The report assesses whether the proposed reference price methodology (RPM) complies with the requirements of the Network Code on Harmonised Transmission Tariff structures (NC TAR).
+The report assesses the compliance of the proposed reference price methodology (RPM) with the requirements of the EU Network Code on Harmonised Transmission Tariff structures

 What are the key findings?